It would realy kick ass if Quassel would be in some way to be scriptable.

 while client side scripts are nice, the real NEED for scripting would be core side. so an oper would not need to keep client connected to core to perform duties. and before people call this bloat or turning it into a bot, are newbs that have never oper'd a channel or network. with time, i think quassel will get its strongest and most stable userbase with operators.

-#8 Updated by slime almost 5 years ago
+#8 Updated by slime over 10 years ago

 Is there any further comments on this?